1brahimmohamed/HL7-Based-Nutrition-Clinic-System/README.md

             - Edit some in-body test parameters as weight, weight control, fats & fat control.
             - Upload new in body test.
             - Referal of the patient to another clinic this was built using HL7 communication.
 - [x] Clinical desicion support module
     - Uploading DICOM studies.
+    - Doctor Registration
     - Medical viewing.
         - Allow multiple features as Panning, Zooming & Windowing.
         - Classify each slice indepentently into malignant,benign or normal.
         - Provide information about the uploaded study as number of instances Uploaded, study Uid, series Uid and patient name.
         - Show the overall result for the uploaded study.
         - Specifically define the slices including malignant or benign tumors.

 ### Technologies
 - [x] System